Covid-19 FAQs for Fellows

 This structure has taken over from the initial Covid Committee which met daily on weekdays at the start of the lockdown period.
-It was chaired by Prof Ernest Laue, and included the Vice-Master, President, College Nurse, Senior Porter, Domestic Bursar, Head of Communications, Head of HR, Prof Miska (Tutor), and Prof Jiggins (Council).
+It was chaired by Prof Ernest Laue, and included the Vice-Master, President, College Nurse, Senior Porter, Domestic Bursar, Head of Communications, Head of HR, Prof. Miska (Tutor), and Prof. Jiggins (Council).

-Can I bring my children into College?
+Can I bring guests into College?

 College provision and wellbeing

 Should I wear a face covering in College?